ReactUnity/core/packages/create/README.md

 # Create React Unity App

 Creates the Typescript project for React Unity.
+See [core library](https://github.com/ReactUnity/core) for details.

 ## Usage

+If you want to add ReactUnity to an existing Unity project:

+`npm init @reactunity`

+If you want to create full Unity app from scratch:

-`npm init react-unity`
+`npm init @reactunity -u`

 #### Options: